emqx/emqx-docs/en_US/data-integration/data-bridge-sqlserver.md

    `mssql-tools` has been installed in the Microsoft SQL Server container provided by Microsoft, but the executable file is not in `$PATH`.
 You need to specify the executable file path for `mssql-tools`.
 As for the Docker deployment in this example, the file path should be `opt`.

-   For more usage information on `mssql-tools`, refer to related documents provided by Microsoft: [sqlcmd-utility](https://learn.microsoft.com/en-us/sql/tools/sqlcmd/sqlcmd-utility?view=sql-server-ver16).
+   For more usage information on `mssql-tools`, see [sqlcmd-utility](https://learn.microsoft.com/en-us/sql/tools/sqlcmd/sqlcmd-utility?view=sql-server-ver16).

    :::